Updated: Jun 30

 I promote these plants because of their performance in my garden.
 While there have been some that haven’t lived up to the hype, these low performers are very few and very far between.

-The quarantines and stay-at-home orders of 2020 -- and I hope we won’t see anything like that in 2021 -- created a heightened interest in home vegetable gardens.
+The quarantines and stay-at-home orders of of 2022 created a heightened interest in home vegetable gardens.
 I called these home gardens “COVID Victory Gardens.”
 There’s something satisfying and comforting about growing some of your food.

 So, I’m going to start by sharing my favorite Mississippi Medallion vegetables.
 First up are tomatoes, as I get the most questions about them.